paul-nechifor/lemon-cake/readme.md

 - Consider interning some commonly used symbols.

 - Make dicts resizable.

+- Eliminate cycles when using `print` by keeping track of objects that have already been printed.

 - Define `s1 s2 s4 s8 u1 u2 u4 u8` to `signed int 8 bits, ...`
 - Use `@` for quoting instead of `'` in Lisp.